Kennebec River

-It continues south past the cities of Madison, Skowhegan, Waterville, and the state capital Augusta.
+It continues south past the towns of Madison, Skowhegan, the city of Waterville, and the state capital Augusta.
 At Richmond, it flows into Merrymeeting Bay, a 16 mi freshwater tidal bay into which also flow the Androscoggin River and five smaller rivers.

 The Kennebec runs past the shipbuilding center of Bath, and has its mouth at the Gulf of Maine in the Atlantic Ocean.
 The Southern Kennebec flows below the fall line and does not have rapids.
 As a consequence, ocean tides and saltwater fish species, such as the endangered Atlantic Sturgeon, can go upriver affecting the ecology as far north as Waterville, a small city located more than 35 miles inland.
 Tributaries of the Kennebec include the Carrabassett River, Sandy River, and Sebasticook River.

 Segments of the East Coast Greenway run along the Kennebec.

 Etymology

 The name "Kennebec" comes from the Eastern Abenaki /kínipekʷ/, meaning "large body of still water, large bay".